jamisoncrawford/lakeview/codebook.md

    - *John C. Lowery, Inc.* records containing "App." or "app." are assumed to be an "Apprentice" `class`
    - Unless disclosed elsehow, `class` values are assumed to be "Journeyman" status
    - `class` also includes "Foreman", "Subforeman", "General Foreman", and variations
+     - During scraping, values are recorded as-is, but will be homogenized once merged
 * `hours`: The total hours disclosed in a record for the given period, `ending`.
    - Calculated by the sum of regular and overtime pay, if provided
    - In instances of obvious bookkeeping errors, `hours` and related variables are corrected